EVERY THURSDAY / 10-11.15am

-Birmingham Pro Class, a brand new non-profit initiative supported by local dance artists, companies and organisations, launches on 4 June with an exciting programme of regular dance classes, events and workshops for the growing professional dance community-based in the city and wider region.
+Birmingham Pro Class is a brand new non-profit initiative supported by local dance artists, companies and organisations, launches on 4 June with an exciting programme of regular dance classes, events and workshops for the growing professional dance community-based in the city and wider region.

 Responding to the ambition of the city’s dance sector to have a consistent offer of classes in a variety of styles, Birmingham Pro-Class offers bi-weekly sessions open to professional dancers, recent graduates and those in training.